2024 Scholarships - Hancock County | CampusReel

 2024 Hancock County Scholarships

 Hancock County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 36% of Hancock County residents in Indiana over the age of 25 have graduated with a professional degree - 15% have completed high school.
+Despite high costs, 43% of Hancock County residents in Ohio over the age of 25 have graduated with a professional degree - 18% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Hancock County residents in Indiana will continue to need help paying for college.
-1,780 men and 1,908 women are enrolled in grades 9-12 while 951 men 1,422 women are currently undergraduates in college.
+It’s clear that Hancock County residents in Ohio will continue to need help paying for college.
+2,246 men and 1,936 women are enrolled in grades 9-12 while 1,668 men 2,640 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Hancock County residents and can help pay for school in a variety of ways.
 Hancock County scholarships, whether they are exclusively available to Hancock County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Hancock County residents.

 How much total award money and scholarships are available for Hancock County residents?